hygames/www-hygames-dev/_docs/gamebox/modules/modules.md

 Modules can be manually installed or via the [module cloud](#the-module-cloud).

 Since there is no vetting of modules from third parties, please be careful and backup your server before installing modules.
-Try to inform yourself about the function of the module beforehand.
+You should inform yourself about the function of the module beforehand.

 ### From the cloud